 How to Build Up to Running

 When you decide to start running you should start out slowly by adding in walks once or twice a day.
-You can find a great couch to 5k program to help you plan your training and work your way up to running.
+You can find a great (affiliate link) couch to 5k program to help you plan your training and work your way up to running.